am0wa/tsjam-cli/README.md

 **Note:** the following changes would be made:

-- install react 18 & react-dom with types
+- install react 19 & react-dom with types
 - create app sample into public and src folders accordingly

+### Jest parts

+**Usage:** `tsjam-cli --add-jest`

+**Note:** the following changes would be made:

+- install jest & jest-recommended configs
+- setup jest30 ESM configs
+- create 'tests' folder with sample.test.ts file
+- setup tsconfig for jest

 ### Tsjam parts